Court of Appeals of the Philippines

-The Court of Appeals buildings is at Maria Orosa Street, Ermita in Manila, on the grounds of what used to be part of the University of the Philippines Manila campus.
+The Court of Appeals buildings is at Maria Orosa Street in Ermita, Manila, on the grounds of what used to be part of the University of the Philippines Manila campus.

 History

 Organized on February 1, 1936, the Court of Appeals was initially composed of Justice Pedro Concepcion, as the first presiding judge, and ten appellate judges appointed by the president of the Philippines with the consent of the Commission on Appointments of the National Assembly.
 It had exclusive appellate jurisdiction of all cases not falling under the original and exclusive appellate jurisdiction of the seven-man Supreme Court.
 Its decisions in those cases were final, except when the Supreme Court upon petition for certiorari on questions of law required that the case be certified to it for review.
-It had also original jurisdiction to issue writs of mandamus, prohibition, injunction, certiorari, habeas corpus and all other auxiliary writs in aid of its appellate jurisdiction.
+It also had original jurisdiction to issue writs of mandamus, prohibition, injunction, certiorari, habeas corpus and all other auxiliary writs in aid of its appellate jurisdiction.
 The court then sat either en banc or in two divisions, one of six and another of five judges.
 The appellate judges had the same qualifications as those provided by the Constitution for Supreme Court justices.

 In March 1938, the appellate judges were named justices and their number increased from eleven to fifteen, with three divisions of five under Commonwealth Act No. 259.
 On December 24, 1941, the membership of the court was further increased to nineteen justices under Executive Order No. 395.

 The court functioned during the Japanese occupation from 1941 to 1944.
 However, in March 1945, due to abnormal conditions at the time, the court was abolished by President Sergio Osmeña through Executive Order No. 37.
 The end of World War II restored the democratic processes in the country.
 On October 4, 1946, Republic Act No. 52 was passed, recreating the Court of Appeals, with a presiding justice and fourteen associate justices.
 The court was composed of five divisions of three justices each.